Telefonica/android-mock-api-server/README.md

-# Mock Library
+# Android Mock Api Server

-Mock is a framework that provides local data and allows you to test your app without a backend.
+It is a framework that provides local data and allows you to test your app without a backend.

 ### Features